Mitsukiaa/norussians/README.md

 # norussians
- Plugin created to declare a war against Russian players raiding raiding other English servers.
+ Plugin created to declare a war against Russian players raiding other English servers.